LynchLabGroup/para/README.md

 ### stable.py ###

 This program correct order in a multialigned file in MUSCLE.
 Not authored by me see [MUSCLE website](http://drive5.com/muscle/stable.html)

+### upstreamlen.py ###

+This program load fasta and gff files and plot a graph of the length of all upstream sequences in all files.